 After exploring this collection we shall view the exterior of Bucharest’s Athenaeum.
 Its magnificent opera hall, designed by the French architect Albert Galleron, is arguably the finest 19th-century opera hall in Eastern Europe.
 The building is home to the George Enescu Philharmonic, named after Romania’s greatest composer; Yehudi Menuhin was his most famous pupil.

 We shall end this afternoon nearby in a beautiful old house that has been revitalised as an important private art gallery.
 We shall have drinks and either an illustrated talk and/or a meeting with young Romanian artists and critics.
-The rest of the evening is at leisure.
-(Overnight Bucharest) BL
+(Overnight Bucharest) BLD

 Day 3: Friday 17 May, Bucharest